Milpitas, California: Public transportation

 The city is served by the Milpitas BART station, which opened for service as part of Phase I of the Silicon Valley BART extension on June 13, 2020.
 The station is located near the city limits of San José, and is bounded on two sides by the Montague Expressway and Capitol Ave.
 A pedestrian bridge runs over Capitol Ave and connects the BART station with VTA's Milpitas light rail station (formerly known as Montague station).

 The Santa Clara Valley Transportation Authority (VTA) runs light rail and local buses for public transportation.
 Three light rail stations lie within city limits: Milpitas, Great Mall, and Alder, all on the Orange Line.
-VTA bus routes in Milpitas are 46, 47, 66, 70, 71, 77.
+VTA bus routes in Milpitas are 46, 47, 60, 66, 70, 71, 77.

-Milpitas does not currently have any commuter rail service.
-However, VTA runs timed connecting shuttles to the Altamont Corridor Express train's Santa Clara – Great America Station, meeting the four daily trains in the morning for workers commuting to Milpitas.

 The nearest major airport to the city is the San Jose International Airport (SJC), less than ten minutes away in San José.
 The city is also served by the general aviation Reid–Hillview Airport in East San Jose.

 Milpitas borders salt ponds on the San Francisco Bay in the extreme northwest, but has no boat access.
 Alviso, a neighborhood in San José and formerly a neighboring city, has a marina and boat launch that allows motorized and non-motorized boats access to the bay.

 China Airlines formerly operated a bus service to San Francisco International Airport for flights to Taipei, Taiwan.

 Communications

-Like most other Bay Area cities, USPS, UPS, FedEx, and DHL are readily available to Milpitas.
 The USPS post office on Abel Street is Milpitas's main office for postal mail and is the only USPS post office in the city.
 ZIP code 95035 is exclusively for Milpitas and is the only standard ZIP code for the city.
 95036 is a new ZIP that is used sometimes for post office boxes in Milpitas.
 Until the merger with SBC, Milpitas had relied on Pacific Bell for its telecommunications services.
 American Telegraph and Telephone (AT&T) acquired Southern Bell (SBC) in 2006 and became the landline telephone provider in the city.
 As part of the agreement for the merger of AT&T with SBC, Milpitas residents were offered high-speed DSL internet access from AT&T for only $10 per month until December 2009, although few residents were aware of the offer.

 On Earth Day, April 22, 2009, the public-private partnership Silicon Valley Unwired announced the rollout of a free municipal WiFi wireless network for the entire city.
 After the Google WiFi network in Mountain View, it is the second municipal wireless network, providing free Internet access.